 I had a great time meeting the other passengers.

-There were several other solo travelers on the trip. with a majority of women.
-It seemed that as a solo female traveler, Antarctica was high on the bucket list.
+There were several other solo travelers on the trip. with a majority being women.

 In the evenings, a large group would head to the lounge and bar.
 Drinks were reasonably priced and there was entertainment.

-Randy, the one-man band, sang popular songs.
-Some of the passengers turned it into karaoke night which was also a lot of fun.
+Randy, the one-man band, sang popular songs and some of the passengers turned it into karaoke night which was also a lot of fun.